ONE DAY IN TAKAYAMA, JAPAN

 CN Tower is Toronto’s major landmark, first opened in 1976, and more than 1.5 million visitors stop here each year.
 Until 2009, it was the world’s highest tower!

-So soon after, I got in line for one of the six glass elevators, that took me up to the Main Observation Level in only 58 seconds!
+So I got in line for one of the six glass elevators, that took me up to the Main Observation Level in only 58 seconds!
 This area is at 346 meters (1,136 ft), and what a great way to see Toronto and beyond from a bird’s eye perspective!
 There’s also a glass floor to stand on and look down.
-Admission starts at C$ 43 for adults.

 View of Toronto with many high skyscrapers, but also some green areas (parks, trees, etc).

-You can even upgrade to access the Sky Pod Level at 447 meters (1,465 ft) for a surcharge of C$ 10, where you can see up to 160 km (99 miles), all the way to Niagara Falls and New York state, if the weather allows.
-Tickets for both levels can be bought here or at the bottom of the tower.
+You can even upgrade to access the Sky Pod Level at 447 meters (1,465 ft), where you can see up to 160 km (99 miles), all the way to Niagara Falls and New York state!
+Tickets for both levels can be bought online or at the bottom of the tower.

 Another cool thing about CN Tower is that it’s often lit in various colours at night, especially during special occasions, like a hockey or baseball game!

-Last but not least, 360 Restaurant, a fine dining place featuring local, fresh, and sustainable meals from across the country is inside this tower, and at 351 meters (1,151 ft), it has the world’s highest wine cellar!
+Last but not least, 360 Restaurant, a fine dining place featuring local, fresh, and sustainable meals from across the country is inside this tower.
+At 351 meters (1,151 ft), it has the world’s highest wine cellar!

 Edge Walk at CN Tower